 I hope these all help.

 The best albums for prints are the kind with pockets, but not vinyl pages, as the PVC is not archival and will eventually damage the photos.
 A company named Century Photo makes pages of polypropylene which is safer for long term storage.
-There are many page formats available, for different sizes of photos, including 3x5, 4x6, 5x7, 8x10, etc.
+There are many page formats available, for different sizes of photos, including 3x5, 4x6, 5x7, 8x10, etc. They also sell albums in different styles, sheets for negative storage, and other accessories.

 I hope this helps.
 The "magnetic" pages from the 70s and 80s really were bad for our photos, so I converted my old albums to the poly-pocket type in the 90s.